Chocolate Raspberry Jellies

 Hometown Christmas is packed full of reader submitted Christmas recipes.
 Each recipe has a little story about the recipe.
 I love reading about the history of a recipe.
 Old family recipes excite me and I love making them.

 I made a couple of slight changes to the recipe.
-I made my Raspberry Jellies in Wilton candy molds.
+I made my Chocolate Raspberry Jellies Candy in Wilton candy molds (affiliate link).
 I also used LORANN candy flavoring instead of Raspberry extract.
 And I used Wilton Candy Melts instead of the chocolate chips.
 Dipping anything in chocolate can be tricky sometimes.
 I have used chocolate chips in the past but Wilton Candy melts are so much easier to use.
 They don’t seize as easily.
 You can use whatever works for you.
 Some people have no problem using chocolate chips.